 There have been some notable efforts to model demographic subpopulations.
 Simpson and Tranmer (2005) used Iterative Proprtional Fitting (IPF) as did Wong (1992).
-Johnson (1993) provides a useful examination of past efforts to use IPF and Entropy Maximizing procedures in geography.
+Johnston (1993) provides a useful examination of past efforts to use IPF and Entropy Maximizing procedures in geography.
 The IPF procedure has also been used in the transportation planning community by others such as Beckman et al (1996), as part of the TRANSIMS model.

-Recently, Nagle et al (2013) introduces a penalized maximum entropy approach(PMEDM) that incorporates the ACS error estimates provided by the Census Bureau.
-This approach distributes microdata samples using summary files, which means the households distributed to the sub zones are replicas of the microdata and do not represent any other potential household types.
+Recently, Nagle et al (2013) introduced a penalized maximum entropy approach (P-MEDM) that incorporates the ACS error estimates provided by the Census Bureau.
+This approach is similar to IPF but with uncertainties in the input data incorporated.
+This approach proportionally distributes microdata samples to sub zones using summary files, which means the households distributed to the sub zones are replicas of the microdata households and do not represent any other potential household types.
+If a relationship between variables doe s not exist in the microdata, it will not be present in the model estimates.
+This is not an issue for many applications of modeled estimates because these data are often used to create summaries at small geographies, such as block group estimates of the number of unmarried female heads of household with an income of less than $25,000, which are not released by the Census (Nagle et al, 2013; Leyk et al, 2013).

 Another recent method by Kao et al (2012) uses statistical copulas to model high resolution demographic data.
 Copulas allow for household types with different compositions than those found in the microdata.
 This property is desirable in certain applications such as transportation modeling.
 For example a copula might allow for the occasional 8 or 10 person household without the presence of such a household in the microdata sample.